Our community management teams are here to help!

 [+] What will my wait time be?

 Your wait time is determined by the number of vacant homes.
 The wait time given is an estimation and is subject to change; however, every effort will be made to find adequate housing as quickly as possible.
-Please check with the Leasing and Relocation Center for updates.
+Please check with the Leasing Center for updates.

 I have my orders and I have special circumstances…